Vietnam.vn - Nền tảng quảng bá Việt Nam

 So phan Google. anh 1

-Google refutes
+Google refutes the claim.

 So phan Google. anh 2

-There is no evidence that the artificial intelligence products were harmed by the actions in this case.
-They could not have been harmed because they did not exist at the time," the lawyer said.
+"There is no evidence to suggest that the AI-generated products were harmed by the actions in this case.
+They could not have been affected because they did not even exist at that time," the lawyer said.

-Chrome's "Fate"
+Chrome's "fate"

 Representatives from OpenAI and Perplexity testified in court, expressing interest in acquiring the Chrome browser if Google were forced to divest.